Need Help? Call us at 1-800-922-9999 | www.citizensbank.com

 Our Funds Availability Policy governs the time between when you make a deposit and when you may use the funds.

 Cash deposits made at our ATM are available for immediate withdrawal.
-Cash deposits and some check deposits made before 10:00 PM local time, as well as ATM transfers made before 3:00 PM eastern time, are available to pay checks and purchases that post to your account that night.
-These checks include Citizens Bank checks and Federal Government Checks.
+Cash deposits and some check deposits made before 10:00 PM local time are available to pay checks and purchases that post to your account that night.
+These checks include Citizens Bank checks and Federal Government checks.
 Non-Citizens Bank checks are available the next business day.
-All cash and checks deposited at our ATM after 10:00 PM local time, as well as ATM transfers after 3:00 PM eastern time, are considered deposited on the next business day.
+All cash and checks deposited at our ATMs after 10:00 PM local time are considered deposited on the next business day.

 For example: Ted deposits a non-Citizens Bank check at an ATM on Monday at 10:30 PM.
 The deposit is considered made on Tuesday and is available on Wednesday.